-If you’re looking for a safari near Cape Town, you might choose for a 1 or 2-day safari at Aquila or Inverdoorn.
-But what exactly is the difference between those two?
-In this article, I will briefly explain the differences between the two game reserves.
+If you’re looking for a first time safari experience close to Cape Town, you may find yourself choosing from either Aquila or Inverdoorn Private Game Reserves.
+In this post, we briefly explain the differences between the two well known private game reserves.

-Aquila Private Game Reserve stands in an area of 4,500 hectares of Southern Karoo Highlands, closely surrounded by breathtaking majestic mountains, rivers, valley’s and kloofs.
+Aquila Private Game Reserve stands in an area of 4,500 hectares of Southern Karoo Highlands, closely surrounded by mountains, valleys and kloofs.
 Aquila is home to various animals, including the Big Five however it is highly unlikely that you will spot leopard as they are wild in the surrounding mountains and pass through the reserve from time to time, usually in the still of the night.
-Aquila is acclaimed for its service excellence, renewable energy, social responsibility efforts and conservation programmes.
-Aquila can be divided into three seperate biomes – Fynbos, Renosterveldt and succulent Karoo.
+Aquila is acclaimed for its renewable energy, social responsibility, conservation programes and can be divided into three separate biomes – Fynbos, Renosterveldt and succulent Karoo.
 Aquila offers different types of accommodation, from the newly built lodge with standard (mountain facing) and premier rooms (overlooking the reserve), luxury cottages and larger luxury cottages suitable for extended family.

-Aquila is a little closer to Cape Town as it is just over 2 hours, while Inverdoorn is around 3 hours.
-Aquila is also quite a lot busier, yet in our opinion offers better cuisine and service than Inverdoorn.
+Aquila is a little closer to Cape Town as it is just over 2 hours, while Inverdoorn is just short of a 3 hour drive.
+Aquila is a lot busier with a much higher number of day and overnight visitors than Inverdoorn.
 Furthermore, Aquila is situated in a mountainous area, while Inverdoorn is surrounded by more expansive plains.

-To join one of the above tours, click here for our Cape Town safaris.
+To view any of the above safaris, click here for our Cape Town safari options.

 Please note that ALL safari options close to Cape Town are in newly established private game reserves and thus cannot be compared to a safari in a more established game viewing area like Kruger National Park which has been around for a hundred or so years.